websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/creating-and-managing-products/product-types/creating-a-grouped-product.md

 ### Setting Prices and Quantities on Liferay Commerce 2.0 and Below

-To set prices and quantities for a Grouped Product:
+To set prices and quantities for a Grouped Product,

 1. Click the _SKU_ tab.
 1. Click the _3-dot_ icon then _Edit_ next to _default_.
 (At this point, you can rename the SKU to something more descriptive like _Brakes Set Combo Kit_ on the _Details_ menu.)